ESL Questions About Vatican City

 20. What is the Vatican’s stance on the role of women in the Church?

-See also ESL Questions About Zambia
+See also ESL Questions About Fiji

 ESL Reading Activities About Vatican City